Part 2: Service vs. Hospitality in the Eikaiwa Business

 Introduction

-In Part 1 of this series, we explored the foundational concepts of service and hospitality in the Eikaiwa industry, drawing parallels with the hospitality sector and providing practical examples for schools.
-In this second part, we will examine the challenges of balancing service and hospitality, discuss effective staff training strategies, and consider how a commitment to both can shape the future of your school.
+In this second part, we examine the challenges of balancing service and hospitality, discuss effective staff training strategies, and consider how a commitment to both can shape the future of your school.

 The Challenges of Balancing Service and Hospitality

-Managing multiple schools often means standardizing processes for efficiency.
+Managing multiple schools often means standardising processes for efficiency.
 While this is essential for delivering consistent service, it can sometimes lead to impersonal interactions.
-Conversely, focusing solely on hospitality without robust systems can result in inconsistency and confusion.

 Training Staff for Excellence